microsoft/vscode-remote-try-php/README.md

 ## Things to try

 Once you have this sample opened in a container, you'll be able to work with it like you would locally.

+> **Note:** This container runs as a non-root user with sudo access by default.
+Comment out `"runArgs": ["-u", "vscode"]` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

 Some things to try: